 Another advantage of a pool cover is that they reduce the amount of leaf litter in your water.
 This not only reduces the number of times you’ll need to empty your automatic cleaner but also reduces the load off your skimmer net, filter and pumps.
 The amount of chlorine you’ll need will also reduce, saving you both money and time.

-The main disadvantages of installing a pool cover
+The main disadvantages of installing pool covers

 One of the main reasons people avoid installing a pool cover is its impact on the overall aesthetics of your outdoor space.
 Pools are now considered features of a garden and are designed to create a visually cohesive environment.
-The stock standard off-the-shelf pool cover can be unsightly and even if you have a modern, well-designed product when covered you eliminate the view of water from inside your home.
+The stock standard off-the-shelf pool cover can be unsightly and even if you have a modern, well-designed product when covered you eliminate the view of the water from inside your home.

 If you have a standard manual roller cover, the time and effort it takes to take the cover off can make them less appealing.
 However, modernised rigid designs can be a solution to this.